stweiz/rollin_wit_da_phatness/README.md

 # rollin_wit_da_phatness
-Small website for our crew
+This is a website for our crew and a first try with Spring-Boot 2.0 and vue.js.

+Used software:
+Spring-Boot
+Spring-Data
+Spring-Security
+vue.js
+gradle
+Docker